renuo/applications-setup-guide/configure_git_repository.md

 If you have doubts, look at the other projects of Renuo.

-**There should never be more then one responsibility tag per project.**
+**There should never be more than one responsibility tag per project.**